haluska/MediaButtons/README.md

 Do you see all of those scratches?
 The horizontal ones are just me cutting the traces so the board works.
 The vertical ones are me freaking out wondering why I solder so bad.

-That's enough lookin'.
+That's enough looking.
 Let's get to work.

 #### Step-By-step